opf/openproject/docs/enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-faq/README.md

 ## Can I use my own domain name?

-Yes, for Enterprise on-premises and for Community Edition you will have to choose your own domain name during [initial configuration](../../../installation-and-operations/installation/packaged/#initial-configuration) after installing OpenProject.
+Yes, for Enterprise on-premises and for Community edition you will have to choose your own domain name during [initial configuration](../../../installation-and-operations/installation/packaged/#initial-configuration) after installing OpenProject.

-## Are also the premium features open source?
+## Are also the Enterprise add-ons open source?

-Yes, all features, also the premium features, are developed under the GPL v3.
+Yes, all features, also the Enterprise add-ons, are developed under the GPL v3.

 ## Why do you not offer all features for free?